manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 ### Racket

 I'll mention briefly my Racket solution.
 After struggling through my Prolog implementation, this one was a breeze.
-Racket, and Scheme more broadly, includes a lot of batteries, like a function to convert a string to a list of chars.
-The logic is basically the same as for Prolog.
-Given a list of chars, recursively operate on the head of the list.
+Racket, and Scheme more broadly, includes lots of batteries, like a function to convert a string to a list of chars!
+The heart of the logic is basically the same as for Prolog.
+Given a list of chars, figure out what to do with the head of the list, and append to the operation on the tail.

 ```racket
 (define (defang-list s)